-Panola Woods Country Club offers a serene and challenging nine hole layout sprawled over eighty acres.
+Panola Woods Country Club offers a serene and challenging nine hole layout routed through sixty-six acres.

 Narrow fairways guarded by towering, native oak, pecan and sycamore trees demand accuracy off the tee.